SeppiaBrilla/University-notes/Cognition and Neuroscience/Neural system.md

 Gateway to the cortex, is the essential link pathway of sensory information from the periphery to sensory regions of the cerebral hemispheres and determines which sensory information reaches the neocortex.

 ### Hypothalamus
 Ventral to the thalamus, it is the link between the nervous and the endocrine system also regulates body temperature, thirst and hunger, and the circadian rhythm.
-Is the essential component of the motivational systems of the brain, initiating and maintaining behaviors the organism finds aversive or rewarding.
+Is the essential component of the motivational systems of the brain, initiating and maintaining behaviors the organism finds averse or rewarding.

 ## Basal Ganglia

-- Collection of subcortical nuclei
+- Collection of sub-cortical nuclei
 - Receive inputs from sensory and motor areas
 - Send output largely through the thalamus to the frontal lobe
 - Extensively interconnected
 - Has a crucial role in motor control

 The movement control works in two ways: activation and inhibition of movement.
-If one of the two paths gets dameged, there will be some motor problems (Parkinson, Huntington).
+If one of the two paths gets damaged, there will be some motor problems (Parkinson, Huntington).
 Play a big role in reward-based learning and goal-oriented behavior.
 It has many dopamine receptors monitoring reinforcements and rewards, and changes in dopamine represent the error between predicted future reward and actual reward.

 ## The amygdala

 Small, almond shaped structures in the medial temporal lobe adjacent to the anterior portion of the hippocampus.
 It is a collection of 13 nuclei.
-It is involved in attenction, perception, value representation, decision-making, learning, memory.
+It is involved in attention, perception, value representation, decision-making, learning, memory.

 ## The hippocampus